 Thus, make sure to check the USB device in a different system and see if the same error shows up.
 If it doesn’t, then that means your device is ok and maybe it’s time for you to use a USB hub.

 Usually, it comes with a power source and helps to provide a port adequate amount of power if it is not sufficient enough.
-To use the USB hub, just make sure to connect it with a USB port and then connect the USB device with it.
+To use the USB hub, just make sure to connect it to a USB port and then connect the USB device to it.
 After doing so, check whether the problem resolves or not.

 Fix 5: Run an SFC Scan

 There are also chances that you are facing this issue due to any corrupted file within the system.
 Thus, if such is the case, then make sure to run an SFC scan.
 To do so, follow the steps provided below.